There are no active references in this article.

 Tree to 20 m (rarely 30 m), trunk straight or crooked, 1 m dbh.
 Bark smooth to scaly, greyish to blackish brown, developing irregular, shallow, longitudinal fissures.
 Crown initially conical, then irregular and open, often flat-topped.
 Branchlets smooth, yellowish then reddish brown, sometimes glaucous when young, glabrous or variably pubescent; vegetative buds pale brown, slightly resinous.
 Leaves in fascicles of five (rarely two to four), short and stout, curved and often twisted, epistomatic, with a glossy blue-green outer face and greenish white to vivid white inner faces, triangular in cross-section, 3–6 × 0.1–0.16 cm, apex acute.
 Fascicle sheaths orange-brown, soon deciduous.
 Cataphylls to 0.4 cm long, early deciduous.
 Female cones single or in whorls of two to five, peduncles slender to medium-stout, 0.5–2.5 cm long.
 Cones 4–10 × 3.5–6.5 cm, slightly resinous, ovoid-cylindrical, mature in about 18 months, deciduous or persistent for a few years.
 Scales oblong-obovoid, thinly woody; apophysis yellow-brown, smooth, not thickened; umbo terminal, small, dark brown to black.
 Seeds ellipsoid-ovoid, 0.8–1.3 × 0.4–0.7 cm; wings pale brown, 0.4–1.8 × 0.5–1.0 cm.
 Fu et al. 1999c, Businský 2004.
 Distribution CHINA: Guangdong, Guangxi, Guizhou, Hunan, Yunnan; VIETNAM: Cao Bang Province.
 Habitat Occurs in mixed coniferous or broadleaved forests, on slopes and ridges between 500 and 1900 m asl.
 USDA Hardiness Zone 9–10.
 Illustration Fu et al. 1999c, Businský 2004.

 The relationships of the Asian soft pines have recently been deciphered by Businský (2004); earlier literature is often very confused about the Pinus wangii group.
 Two recently described taxa are related to P. wangii: P. eremitana Businský (Vietnam, endangered) and P. orthophylla Businský (Hainan Island) (Businský 2004).
 Neither of these is known to be in cultivation, and both are probably too tender to be successful in our area (M. Frankis, pers. comm.
 2007).
+UPDATE 2022: Pinus eremitana is now in cultivation in the UK.

 P. kwangtungensis Chun ex Tsiang